YONKERS PUBLIC SCHOOLS, YONKERS, N.Y. September 2018 - present

 DANIEL WEBSTER SCHOOL, NEW ROCHELLE, N.Y.
 September 2015 - September 2016

 Library Media Specialist.
 Organize and maintain current collection.
 Maintain student-centered open access library format for multiple periods.
-Teach information literacy and literature appreciation lessons.
+Teach information literacy lessons.
 Foster literature appreciation.

 AMERICAN PASSAGE, SLEEPY HOLLOW, N.Y.
 April 2015 - Present